Let’s start this article by being honest with each other:

 It’s obviously funny to millions of other twisted souls; otherwise, these videos wouldn’t be getting so many views.

-Today, we will be discussing slapstick humor, which relies on a similar premise:
+Today, we will be discussing a type of broad comedy – slapstick humor, which relies on a similar premise:

 Physical violence and injury = laughs from an audience.

 You might be wondering how this can be funny, but slapstick comedians have been doing it for centuries!

 In this article, we will talk about the origins of slapstick humor, why it’s so funny, and give you some examples of the most famous slapstick comedians.

 Slapstick humor is a type of physical comedy that involves ridiculous physical activity, including even violence or injury.
 Slapstick comedy is all about actions, not words.

 Although watching people get hurt may not sound all that funny, the unique approach of slapstick makes it very much so.